mrbrianevans/filing-deadlines/server/org/README.md

 The action required is to clear the pending invite (`DEL` `invite:{email}`), and to set the user orgId (`user:{userId}:org`).

-Update the org member list to reflect that the invitation is accepted.
+Update the org member list to reflect that the invitation is accepted, and add the userId to `org:{orgId}:activeMembers`.

 ## Reject invitation
 If a user clicks reject on the invitation, then this endpoint should be called.